bong33kr63-ux/england-lte-5g-signal-prediction/DATA.md

 - Notebook 01 requires the original Ofcom LTE and 5G NR measurement files.
 - Notebook 02 requires the outputs of Notebook 01 and Google Earth Engine access.
-- Notebook 03 requires the output of Notebook 02 and the original OpenCellID export.
+- Notebook 03 requires the output of Notebook 02 and the original OpenCellID UK export.
-- Notebook 05 requires Dataset20 and the original OpenCellID export.
+- Notebook 05 requires Dataset20 and the original OpenCellID UK export.

 Notebook 04 is an exploratory-analysis notebook and is not a required data-construction step.